Review Free New Jersey Marriage Records (Certificate Search)

 Another way to learn more about historical marriages is by searching archived state indexes, with more information on those steps below.
 Note that common law marriages aren’t legal in New Jersey, so citizens won’t be able to find records about those unions.

-Looking Up Free New Jersey Marital Records on the City Level
+Obtaining Free New Jersey Marital Records on the City Level

 In New Jersey, cities serve as the official records custodian for marriage certificates.
 The agency in charge of these records varies by city, but often the city clerk’s office or the vital statistics office distributes such data.
 Here, the process of obtaining a marriage record from the state’s three largest cities will be explained.